The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 If you’d like to take pictures while you’re in the water or simply don’t want to leave your phone unattended outside the pools, then a waterproof phone case really comes in handy.
 It will allow you to wear your phone around your neck while you’re in the water.

-There are no changing rooms at the wadi as you are out in nature, so make sure to have your swimsuit on you before you start your hike to the wadi!
+There are no changing rooms at Wadi Shab as you are in nature, so make sure to have your swimsuit on you before you start your hike to the wadi!

-- Bring flip flops for walking in shallow pools
+• Bring water shoes for walking in shallow pools

-The second pool in the wadi has a lot of pebbles at the bottom, so having flip flops on will make it less painful for your feet.
+The second pool in the wadi has a lot of pebbles at the bottom, so having water shoes on will make it less painful for your feet.

-The hike to the wadi will take you through tough surfaces and you’ll be climbing up rocks at times too.
-A good pair of hiking shoes will come in handy, as this is definitely not a hike to do in flip flops.
+The hike to Wadi Shab will take you through tough surfaces and you’ll be climbing up rocks at times too.
+A good pair of hiking shoes will come in handy, and this is definitely not a hike to do in flip flops.

 Put your goggles, towel, water, snacks, and sunscreen in your waterproof bag and leave the rest of your stuff in the car — you don’t want to be swimming with too much on you!

-There are signs all over the wadi that point out where it’s safe and where it’s prohibited to hike.
-I recommend taking these signs very seriously.
-During our time in Wadi Shab, we actually witnessed a man falling from a cliff while hiking off-trail.
+There are signs all over the wadi that point out where it’s safe to hike and where it’s prohibited to hike.
+I recommend taking these signs very seriously because we actually witnessed a man falling off a cliff in this wadi while he was hiking off-trail.
 He sadly didn’t make it.

 🗓 Day 4: Bimmah Sinkhole – Sur – Ras Al Jinz

 On day 4 of this Oman road trip itinerary, you’ll be exploring an enchanting sinkhole, a picturesque port city, and a unique nesting site for green turtles.
-Get ready to swim with plenty of fish, enjoy quiet seaside strolls, and observe adorable turtles lay their eggs.
+Get ready to swim with fishes and enjoy some quiet seaside strolls.

 1. Bimmah Sinkhole